collective-intelligence-lab/intelliproof/README.md

 - Few shot learning for all prompts
 - Center score within mini circle (increase font size slightly)
 - remove buttons from copilot section
 - in check node evidence, make the prompt emphasize that the AI should assess how well the "content" of the evidence supports the claim. because the title might support it but if the content is unrelated to the title I think right now it still scores it highly.
-Perhaps say just use the title as context but only analyze the content of the evidence.
+Perhaps say just use the title as context but only analyze the content of the evidence. - (DONE)
 - Notes section (DONE)
 - Move generate assumptions onto the edge modal - (DONE)
 - Implement chat Q&A (With Kaveh help) - (DONE)
-- make edges thinner
-- dark blue navbar on graph manager page must have consistent styling
+- dark blue navbar on graph manager page must have consistent styling - (DONE)
 - Helper / info box explaining the different functionality / features of graph
-- Position header section of nodes slightly more to left (there's a very small white gap)
+- Position header section of nodes slightly more to left (there's a very small white gap) - (DONE)
-- Extensive console logging throughout the process (TRACKING USER AND AI CALLS SEPERATELY)
+- Extensive console logging throughout the process (TRACKING USER AND AI CALLS SEPERATELY) - (DONE)
-  - change to be named console log, give it terminal like theme
+  - change to be named console log, give it terminal like theme - (DONE)
-- Format console output slightly nicer, can still be raw but change things like "confidence" to "score"
+- Format console output slightly nicer, can still be raw but change things like "confidence" to "score" - (DONE)
 - Step-by-step progress tracking (KINDA DONE, needs to fix tracking on user actions on db)
 - Error reporting and recovery
 - Performance monitoring (DONE THRU VERCEL SPEED INSIGHTS)